lhbikos/ReCenterPsychStats/docs/10-MixedANOVA.md

 8 Psychometrics Pre          77  3.75 TRUE       FALSE
 9 Psychometrics Re           11  2.25 TRUE       FALSE
 ```
-There are 9 rows of outlier; none are extreme.
+There are 9 rows of outliers; none are extreme.
 Cross-referencing back to the boxplot, these are on the low side of evaluations.
 As an instructor, it seems important to retain the voices that rated socially responsive pedagogy lower than the other students.
 Although they contribute to non-normality, to exclude them would bias the data in a positive direction.

 **Are the variances of the dependent variable equivalent across all combinations of the factors?**